Laparoscopic Heller's cardiomyotomy

 How soon will I recover?

-You should be able to go home within a few days.
+You should be able to go home after 1 to 3 days.

 You should be able to return to work after 2 weeks, depending on how much surgery you need and your type of work.